In Centreon, it is possible to group together hosts and services within groups:

 - Configure ACLs to link a set of resources to a type of profile

-- Enable viewing the status of a set of objects by selecting in the search filters of a group of objects
+- Enable viewing of the status of a set of objects by selecting a group of objects in the search filters

 - Search several performance graphs quickly by browsing the object tree structure by group and then by resource

 For the hosts belonging to a host group, the retention of RRD files can be defined in the host group.
 This definition overrides the global definition.
-In the event that the same host belongs to several groups each possessing a retention definition, the highest value will be selected for the host.
+In the event that the same host belongs to several groups, each possessing a retention definition, the highest value will be selected for the host.